When designing an input form, a common issue you may come across is that the cells intended to be input-enabled are not.

-There are three sections in the Cell Details window: Misc, State, and Slice.
-The State and Slice sections will help us identify the cause that prevents a cell from being inputable.
+There are three types of cells in the Cell Details window: Misc, State, and Slice.
+The State and Slice sections will help us identify the issue.

-Whether all of the dimension members that define the cell are at the lowest level of their hierarchy.
+When all of the Dimension Members that define the cell are at the lowest level of their Hierarchy.

-If the value is False, you need to check the detailed information in Slice section:
+If the value is False, check the Slice rows:

-- If any of the slice’s values is 0, this means that dimension has not been set to any member that has a MemberId.
-It might have been set [All], or an attribute member in a leveled Hierarchy.
-To make the cell inputable, change the dimension value to a member with a MemberId.
+- If any of the values are 0, that dimension has not been set to a member on the lowest level.
+For example, it may have been set to [All] or an attribute member in a leveled hierarchy.

-- If any of the slice’s values is -1, this means the None member of that dimension has been selected.
+- If any of the slice values are -1, the None member of that dimension has been selected.
 When we create a medium or large size dimension, a None member will be automatically added to the dimension.
-This None member’s MemberId is -1.
-To make the cell inputable, change the dimension value to a valid member with a MemberId.

 Whether the user has the Write permission to the Model /Dimension or not.

-If all Dimension Members have Input set to True but the cell is still not input-enabled, then check the Manage Cell Attribute section within the Form.
-In the ATTRIBUTES tab within the cell attributes window, the cell input attribute can be overridden.
-Ensure Disallow is not selected by mistake here.
+If all Dimension Members have Input set to true but the cell is still not input-enabled, go to the Manage Cell Attribute section within the Form.

 Whether the plan is locked or not.

-If the value is True, there are two settings you may need to check.
+If this value is true, there are two settings you need to check:

-- The Lock property of the Plan in the ADMINISTRATOR module:
+The Lock property of the target Dashboard App in the Administrator node:

-A cell is annotated when at least one of the Dimension Members that define the cell is annotate-enabled.
+A cell is annotatable when at least one of the Dimension Members that define the cell is annotate-enabled.
 This means the Annotate property of the Dimension Member is true.

 You can also check the Cell Details to see why a cell is not annotate-enabled.
 Similar to the input settings, only when the values for Is Lowest, Is Writeable, Is Annotate, and Is Locked are True, True, True, and False, respectively, will a cell be annotatable.

-To allow users save the annotation content into the database, you have to check the Query includes annotation and text cells option under Advanced Settings.
-Otherwise, when users post the plan, all annotation contents will be removed.
+5. Check the Query includes annotation and text cells option.
+Otherwise, when users post their data, all annotation contents will be removed.